Top 10 Richest Lacrosse Players

 5. Bill Belichick

 Fifth on the list of the richest former lacrosse players of all time is Bill Belichick, who holds a net worth in the ballpark of $40 million.
 Although he is most famously known as being one of the best professional football coaches of all time, Bill played lacrosse in college when he attended Wesleyan College.
 Bill has made most of his fortune from his career as head coach of the New England Patriots.
 Bill has led the team to become one of the greatest sports dynasties of all time, in large part because of his work with Tom Brady, one of the greatest quarterbacks of all time.

 6. Erika Nardini

-Sixth on the list of the wealthiest former lacrosse players of all time is Erika Nardini.
-With a net worth of around twelve million dollars as of 2021, Erika easily earns her spot.
-She is the CEO of Barstool Sports, a sports media brand that has grown exponentially in recent years through social outlets including Instagram and Twitter.
+Sixth on the list of the wealthiest former lacrosse players of all time is Erika Nardini, with a net worth of around $12 million as of 2022.
+She is the CEO of Barstool Sports, a sports media brand that has grown exponentially in recent years through social media outlets including Instagram and Twitter.
 Erika played lacrosse at Colby College, located in Maine, but did not begin playing until her sophomore year.
 Erika is very close friends with lacrosse icon Paul Rabil and remains a close supporter of the sport and its top athletes.

 7. Chris Hogan

 Seventh on the list of the richest former lacrosse players is Chris Hogan, with a net worth of about $6 million.
 Although he is not known for his lacrosse skills, Chris played lacrosse while he attended Penn State.
 He later decided to switch sports and play football instead, so he transferred to Monmouth during his later college years.
 Chris was a successful wide receiver in the National Football League and is a two-time Super Bowl champion.
 He played for some of the most recognizable teams in the NFL, including the New England Patriots, the Buffalo Bills, and the Miami Dolphins.
-Chris currently plays professional lacrosse for the Boston Cannons LC of the PLL.
-His estimated net worth as of 2021 is $6 million.

 8. Paul Rabil